 Sustainability is about meeting the needs of today without adversely impacting the needs of future generations.
-It involves looking at the entire business process from manufacture to end user, whilst being more efficient, using cleaner production methods, maximising resources and minimising waste.
+It involves looking at the entire business process from manufacture to end user, whilst being more efficient, using cleaner production methods, and maximising resources and minimising waste.
 For small businesses and large corporations, performance is no longer simply about economic profit – it encompasses corporate social responsibility (CSR) activities that reflect society.

-Firms recognise that customers are choosing suppliers with environmental, social and cultural values and practices similar to their own.
+Firms recognise that customers are choosing suppliers with environmental, social, and cultural values and practices similar to their own.
 Organisations with sustainability strategies not only save money but benefit from an improved image and reputation through their social initiatives and corporate citizenship.

 - UC Business and Sustainability courses draw from various disciplines including environmental economics, sustainable tourism, operations and supply chain management, and corporate social responsibility.
-Our expert lecturers focus on modern notions of corporate performance (environmental, social, cultural), triple bottom line reporting, and understanding issues from ethical, global and multicultural perspectives.
+Our expert lecturers focus on modern notions of corporate performance (environmental, social, cultural), triple bottom line reporting, and understanding issues from ethical, global, and multicultural perspectives.

 All students who have entry to the University can study a BA or BCom from 100-level without previous study in the area.
-However, it is useful to have studied accounting, economics, business studies and mathematics (especially statistics) at school.
+However, it is useful to have studied accounting, economics, business studies, and mathematics (especially statistics) at school.
 A good standard of oral and written English is important.

-An interest in sustainability can be illustrated in everyday actions such as reusing goods, recycling materials and minimising waste; as well as conserving energy and caring for our natural environment.
+An interest in sustainability can be illustrated in everyday actions such as reusing goods, recycling materials, and minimising waste; as well as conserving energy and caring for our natural environment.
 Business and Sustainability attracts anyone who wants to make a genuine difference in the world we live in and look after it for future generations.

 MGMT 100 Fundamentals of Management is a required course for this minor.
-MGMT 100 introduces you to the fundamental principles of management: planning, organising, leading and controlling.
+MGMT 100 introduces you to the fundamental principles of management: planning, organising, leading, and controlling.
 You will also gain an understanding of how organisations are linked to the New Zealand and global business environment.

 Beyond first year, there are two required courses: